 Also Read: 11 Things to See and Do in Snowdonia, Wales

-20Kaieteur Falls — Kaieteur National Park, Guyana
+20. Kaieteur Falls — Kaieteur National Park, Guyana

 At 741 feet tall and 370 feet wide this amazing waterfall is four times higher than Niagara Falls and twice as high as Victoria Falls.
-This combination of height and volume of water make it one of the most powerful waterfalls in the world.
+This combination of height and volume of water makes it one of the most powerful and famous waterfalls in the world.
 Located on the Potaro River in the Kaieteur National Park, it is also said to be the world’s largest single drop waterfall.

-21Langfoss — Hordaland, Norway
+21. Langfoss — Hordaland, Norway

 Norway is full of amazing waterfalls, but even amongst them, Langfoss stands out.
 Located in Hordaland county, it thunders down a towering mountain over 2,008 feet before flowing into the Åkrafjord at the base.
 Wild and free, it is one of the few waterfalls in Norway now used to generate hydroelectric power.
 It is also often cited as one of the best waterfalls in the world.

-22Jim Jim Falls — Kakadu National Park, Australia
+22. Jim Jim Falls — Kakadu National Park, Australia

-23Reichenbach Falls — Switzerland
+23. Reichenbach Falls — Switzerland

-Best known for its association with Sherlock Holmes (being the site of his apparent death in the fight with his nemesis Professor Moriarty in “The Final Problem“.
-The falls are located in the Bernese Oberland region of Switzerland, on the Rychenbach, a tributary of the Aare River.
+Best known for its association with Sherlock Holmes (being the site of his apparent death in the fight with his nemesis Professor Moriarty in ‘The Final Problem’.
+The famous waterfalls are located in the Bernese Oberland region of Switzerland, on the Rychenbach, a tributary of the Aare River.
 They fall over 820 feet over multiple tiers into the Haslital Valley.

 Also Read: The Best Things in Switzerland Are Free

-24Gaping Gill — Yorkshire, England
+24. Gaping Gill — Yorkshire, England

-25Yellowstone Falls — Yellowstone National Park, Wyoming, USA
+25. Yellowstone Falls — Yellowstone National Park, Wyoming, USA

 In Yellowstone National Park, the Yellowstone River leaves the Hayden Valley and creates two major waterfalls.
 The first is the Upper Yellowstone Falls, which are 109 feet high.
 Further downstream is the much larger (and more famous) Lower Yellowstone Falls.
 Around 308 feet high, gallons of water cascade from it into the deep the Grand Canyon of the Yellowstone below.

-Are there any famous waterfalls that you think should’ve been on this list?
+From Angel Falls to Jog Falls, there are several breathtaking, beautiful and famous waterfalls all around the world.
+Would you attempt to visit them all or are there some special or famous ones you simply feel you have to visit?
+And are there any famous waterfalls that you think should’ve been on this list?
 If so be sure to share them in the comments below.